Selena came to me again last night

 Vaporous silvered clouds her veiled disguise.

 She watched me as I wandered through the trees

 Walking the path down to the ancient mill

-The brook flowed fast, but the broken wheel stood still;
+The brook flowed fast but yet the wheel stood still.

-Many times we met here borne by love alone
+Oft times we met here drawn by love alone

 Listening to sweet nightingales sing